-Emergency Endorsement Rules for 2021
+Emergency Endorsement Rules

 A majority of the membership voted to adopt these rules by electronic vote on March 17, 2021:

 - The Chair shall notify the membership at least 10 days prior to the meeting at which endorsements will be considered.
 The Chair shall distribute the list of Executive Board endorsement recommendations to the membership prior to the meeting.

 - Endorsement business will be conducted live during the virtual membership meeting, including debate and voting.

 - The Chair has the authority to create a slate of uncontested or likely-uncontroversial endorsement decisions for collective approval in one motion.
 A candidate may be removed from the slate for individual consideration by majority vote of members present and voting.

 - For all other endorsements not considered in a slate, consideration will proceed one elected office or ballot measure at a time.

 - In addition to Sections 1 through 4, above, the Endorsement Rules used for the last few years, below, are hereby adopted and will be followed as closely as practicable in the virtual meeting:

 - Any 36th District Democrat defined as a voting member in Article III of the District Bylaws, is eligible to vote on motions to endorse.